L7 Neoliberalism

 so we need to look at outcomes that illustrate actual objectives, not just stated philosophical goals.
 For example, Milton Friedman’s influence on Chili, the IMF, and the neoliberal movements in the UK and USA resulted in classic crony capitalist benefit to huge corporations — belying Friedman and the Chicago School’s promotion of self-regulation of markets and minimization of government intrusion.
 A more recent integration of economic nationalism and neoliberalism recently arose under the Trump administration in the U.S., resulting in a new form of clientism and mercantilism.
 And of course clientism and mercantilism were what Adam Smith, David Hume, Bernard Mandeville and others criticized and sought to remedy.

-Behind the striving for ideological orthodoxy behind a veil of right-libertarian market fundamentalist, neoliberal activities have always converged on the same thing in practice: engineered advantages for various industries and wealthy players that keep the economic gravy train moving smoothly for their shareholders and special interests.
+Beneath a striving for ideological orthodoxy behind a veil of right-libertarian market fundamentalism, neoliberal activities have always converged on the same thing in practice: engineered advantages for various industries and wealthy players that keep the economic gravy train moving smoothly for their shareholders and special interests.
 Therefore, so as not to get bogged down in the subtle differences between its various tactical approaches, it is helpful to focus on those overarching crony capitalist strategic objectives.

 When we examine the observable outcomes of any particular policy, candidate, political platform, etc., then we can more clearly identify its neoliberal origins and agendas.